-Heritage Action and some of its closest allies—Senators Mike Lee and Ted Cruz—tried to stoke the flames once Burwell's nomination passed (with bipartisan support) out of committee and came to the Senate floor.
-But they only went so far, demanding answers to a series of questions about the healthcare law.
+Heritage Action and some of its closest allies — Sens.
+Mike Lee and Ted Cruz — tried to stoke the flames once Burwell's nomination passed (with bipartisan support) out of committee and came to the Senate floor.
+But they only went so far, demanding answers to a series of questions about the health care law.

 "Until the President agrees to offer meaningful relief to the millions of people hurt by Obamacare, we should not confirm this nominee," Cruz said in a statement following Wednesday's procedural vote.